Administration de la gestion de l'Eau

 These are cross sections that where taken every 100m for the fifteen TIMIS rivers.
 Data not transformed into INSPIRE data model

-This dataset contains the drainage basins of the Grand-Duchy of Luxembourg.
-The dataset is structured according to the INSPIRE Annex I Theme Hydrography.
-The data is derived from the "AGE" - datasets.
+This dataset contains the extent of the floodplain of the 1995 flood event of the river Alzette.
+The dataset is structured according to the INSPIRE Annex III Theme - Natural Risk Zones.